Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

 \subsubsection{Dynamics of type IV pili}

-Each cell is assumed to have a constant number of pili, typically around $7$, see Tab.~\ref{table02}.
+Each cell is assumed to have a constant number of pili, typically around $7$, see Fig.~\ref{simsketch}(b) and Tab.~\ref{table02}.
 A pilus of bacterium $i$ is assumed to bind with a rate $k_{\rm {bind}}$ to one pilus of a neighboring bacterium $j$.
 For binding, the distance between $i$ and $j$, $r_{ij}$, is required to be less than a cutoff distance $d_{\rm {bind}}$.
 This cutoff distance ensures that only bacteria bind to each other when they are in proximity to each other.
-In some simulations, a Voronoi tessellation is used to limit pilus interactions only to closest neighbors.
+In some simulations, a distance-based criterion and a Voronoi tessellation are combined to limit pilus interactions only to immediate neighbors that have a distance from each other that is smaller than the cutoff for pilus binding.
 For simplicity, we assume that pilus-based forces act along the straight lines connecting the centers of cell pairs.
 It is assumed that two bacteria can only have one pair of pili adhering to each other.
 Likewise, bundling of pili~\cite{marathe2014bacterial} is also neglected due to its unknown role in cell colonies.
 Pili of the two cells in a diplococcus do not bind to each other.
 The pilus-based cell-cell connection is modeled as a spring connecting the centers of two cells.
-The rest length of the pilus spring connecting two cells with indices $i$ and $j$ is denoted by $L_{ij}$ and the force exerted between the pair of cells has a magnitude of
+The rest length of the pilus connecting two cells with indices $i$ and $j$ is denoted by $L_{ij}$.
+The force exerted on the pair of cells is purely attractive and given by

 where $k$ is the pilus' spring constant.
 Once the pilus is bound, it is assumed to retract.
+Thus, the effective pilus dynamics employed for our model exclude non-retracting pili that form passive bonds among cells, see also earlier work~\cite{zaburdaev2014uncovering}.
 Pilus retraction leads to a continuous shortening of its rest length as

 where $v_{\rm {re}}$ is the force-dependent retraction velocity of pili.
 To describe the force-velocity relationship for T4P retraction motors~\cite{maier2002single}, we employ the linearized relation